Annie (musical): Other songs

-A number titled "You Make Me Happy" and performed by Miss Hannigan and Grace after "N.Y.C." was added as a showcase for Nell Carter in the 1997 Broadway revival.
+A number titled "You Make Me Happy" and performed by Miss Hannigan and Grace was added as a showcase for Nell Carter in the 1997 Broadway revival.
 This song hasn't appeared in any subsequent productions.

-A number titled "Why Should I Change a Thing?" and performed by Warbucks after "You Won't Be an Orphan for Long" was added as a showcase for Anthony Warlow in a 2000 Australian production, and has since become an optional part of the show; it did not appear in the 2012 Broadway revival.
+A number titled "Why Should I Change a Thing?" and performed by Warbucks was added as a showcase for Anthony Warlow in a 2000 Australian production, and has since become an optional part of the show, although it did not appear in the 2012 Broadway revival.
+In this song, Warbucks reflects on how adopting Annie will change his life after he buys a new locket for her.

 Recordings

 The original Broadway cast recording was made on April 25, 1977, at the Columbia 30th Street Studio in New York City and released that year by Columbia Records.
 A CD containing bonus tracks was released on September 15, 1998, by Sony (ASIN: B00000AG6Z).
 The 1995 London studio cast recording, featuring the National Symphony Orchestra, stars Sarah French as Annie, Kim Criswell as Miss Hannigan and Ron Raines as Warbucks.

 A 30th anniversary cast recording was released in 2008 on Time–Life Records.
 An all-star cast of former Annie cast members includes Carol Burnett, Sally Struthers, Kathie Lee Gifford, Andrea McArdle, John Schuck, Harve Presnell, Gary Beach and Amanda Balon.
 The rest of the cast is made up of the members of the 30th Anniversary Tour.
 This recording is a double CD set and includes the entire show as it is performed now on the first disc.
 The second disc includes songs from the sequel, Annie 2: Miss Hannigan's Revenge, as well as songs that were cut from or added to the original production.
 There is also a song from the 1977 TV special The Annie Christmas Show.
 The booklet is made up of original drawings by Philo Barnhart, who is the creator of Ariel and Ursula in The Little Mermaid, and is presented in a comic book style.
 The album was produced by music producer Robert Sher.